3818919/EOS-Discord-Updates/README.md

   2. replace the `@here` with `<@&ROLEID>`

 An example of this is if the role ID is `123456789` you would replace the `@here` with `<@&123456789>`

+## Scraping the endless online website
+If you're interested in scraping game data from the endless-online.com website, check the `Endless Online > website.py` file as it contains several functions setup to do so.